Business Communication - Negotiations and Presentations

 - Principled negotiating

-- Four business cases requiring students to negotiate.
-Each process concluded with discussion/reflection over the negotiation process.
+- Eight business case negotiation simulations - requiring students to prepare for and participate in in-class negotiations.
+Each process concludes with discussion/reflection of the negotiation process.

 - What makes a presentation effective?

-- All students develop their own presentation with advice and guidance.
+- All students develop their own persuasive business presentations with advice, guidance and feedback.

-- Dress rehearsal presentation in front of teacher and other students.
+- Dress rehearsal presentation in front of an audience with feedback.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.